 Then, I recommend having a bike trainer mat to protect your floor against scratches and sweat (trust me, you will sweat a lot).

 The third most useful accessory is a bicycle rocker plate (RP).
-This is a device that you put under your trainer that will provide a side-to-side motion.
+This device is placed under your trainer to provide side-to-side motion.
 Some RPs also have fore-and-aft movement.

 TIP: Check out my list of the best cycling rocker plates.

-Other accessories like gradient simulators, bike trainer tires, or laptop stands are optional.
+Other accessories, such as gradient simulators, bike trainer tires, or laptop stands, are optional.

 What to Wear When Indoor Cycling?